haroldadmin/NetworkResponseAdapter/README.md

 This is not the best way to deal with errors from an API response, because they can contain meaningful information too.
 They should not be specifically dealt with in `onError` blocks.

 However, because a lot of things are treated as errors in the Rx Adapter, retrying becomes as easy as dropping the `retry()` operator in the middle of the stream.

-While the solution provided by this library is convenient as that, you can take a look at the `executeWithRetry` utility method.
+While the solution provided by this library is not as convenient as that, you can take a look at the `executeWithRetry` utility method.
 It is a higher order function which can retry your network requests if they fail.

 #### Installation